LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 Kathy has handed it off to you with the task of adding a couple of features, and then getting feedback from the Company Team.

-If you work through the tasks Kathy has laid out for you, tackle one or more of the [bonus missions](#bonus-missions).
+When you work through the tasks Kathy has laid out for you, try to tackle one or more of the [bonus missions](#bonus-missions).

 ### Getting Started